Towards Trapped-Ion Thermometry Using Cavity-Based EIT: Analysis of Transmission in Cavity-EIT

 \section{Analysis of Transmission in Cavity-EIT}

-We numerically solve the master equation (\autoref{Master Eq.}) using the Hamiltonian given in \autoref{eq:Ham_with_phonon}.
-The probe-field detuning is varied across the resonance, and the steady-state density matrix is obtained for each detuning value.
-From the steady-state solution, the photon buildup inside the cavity is extracted by evaluating the expectation value of the photon number operator, $\langle a^\dagger a \rangle$.
-Multiplying the intra-cavity photon number by the cavity decay rate, $\kappa$, yields the cavity output, or the cavity-EIT spectrum ( see \autoref{fig_single_cav_EIT}).
+To study the system dynamics, the master equation (\autoref{master_eq_1}) has been solved numerically using the Hamiltonian given in \autoref{eq:Ham_with_phonon_1} for a single ion strongly coupled to the intracavity field.
+The probe laser frequency is scanned across the cavity resonance, keeping the other system parameters fixed.
+The steady-state density matrix is obtained for each value of the probe detuning. \\

+From the steady-state solution, the inter-cavity photon population is extracted by evaluating the expectation value of the photon number operator ($\langle a^\dagger a \rangle$).
+The steady-state intra-cavity photon number, which is proportional to the output field leaking through the cavity mirrors, is then used to calculate the transmission spectrum.
+In \autoref{fig_single_cav_EIT} the resulting transmission profile is illustrated.
 This spectrum exhibits the characteristic features of previously reported cavity-EIT systems \cite{mucke2010electromagnetically, santos2024fundamental, tanji2011vacuum, souza2013coherent}.\\

-The cavity linewidth is observed to be narrower than that of an empty cavity, and the vacuum Rabi splitting peaks appear at $\Delta = \pm \sqrt{g^2 + \Omega_c^2}$.
+The cavity linewidth is observed to be narrower than that of an empty cavity, and the vacuum Rabi splitting peaks appear at $\Delta = \pm \sqrt{g_{0}^2 + \Omega_c^2}$.
 For all simulations presented in this work, unless otherwise stated, the system parameters are fixed as follows.
 All quantities are normalized with respect to the cavity decay rate, $\kappa$, which is taken to be $0.4~\mathrm{MHz}$, a typical value for a high-finesse cavity.
-The coupling-field Rabi frequency, $\Omega_c$, is set to $2.5\kappa$, while the atom--cavity coupling strength, $g$, is chosen as $3\kappa$.
+The coupling-field Rabi frequency, $\Omega_c$, is set to $2.5\kappa$, while the atom-cavity coupling strength, $g_0$, is chosen as $3\kappa$.
 The decay rates from the excited states, $\gamma_{ge}$ and $\gamma_{ue}$, are taken to be equal to $\kappa$.
 In addition, motional-state decoherence is included to account for unwanted heating or cooling of the ion arising from phase noise and radiative fluctuations present in realistic ion traps.
 To model this effect, a weak coupling between the motional state and the environment is introduced, characterized by a coupling constant $\gamma_b \approx 0.25\kappa$.